PlumpMath/deltagraph/README_HYBRID.md

 ## Main Programs

 Just for fun, we've built console main programs on both sides.
-Both take a single integer as argument, and each calls its counterpart with the counter decremented:
+Both take a single integer as argument, and each calls its counterpart with the counter decremented, stopping at zero:

         I am the main program in Java.
         Across to Clojure at: 5